cnak/cnak.github.io/_posts/2016-07-20-2nd-normal-form.md

 projectCode → clientNo   and   clientNo → clientName

-Leaving our final tables in 3NF looking like below
+Leaving our final tables in 3NF looking like below,

 **Table1a** projectCode(Primary Key), projectDesc, clientNo(foreginKey)